Vulcaine/BLAST_public/README.md

    return 3;
 } // Not allowed yet ❌
 ```
-The code above requires a minimum of 3 int values or 3 int arrays/lists which divided into three parts.
+The code above requires 3+ int values which divided into three parts.
 **Example: call the method above**
 ```java
 varargMethod@ 1,2,3 // where 'a' is going to be 1, 'b' is 2, 'c' is 3